elisa-tech/wg-automotive/Cluster_Display_Use_Case_v2/stpa/README.md

-# AGL Cluster Demo - STPA results
+# Cluster Display Use Case - STPA results

 * [Define the purpose of analysis](purpose.md)
 * [Model the control structure](structure.md)